“BS? How Can you say that? You’ve been promoting digital storytelling for 10 years!”

 Anyhow, that was my day of BS.
 Yours?

-The post "Bringing the BS of Storytelling to CALIcon15" was originally emerged from the primordial ooze and first walked on land at CogDogBlog (http://cogdogblog.com/2015/06/bs-of-storytelling/) on June 19, 2015.
+The post "Bringing the BS of Storytelling to CALIcon15" was originally pushed out of the bottom of a purple jar of Play-Doh at CogDogBlog (https://cogdogblog.com/2015/06/bs-of-storytelling/) on June 19, 2015.